Celtics coach Ime Udoka facing possible 'significant' suspension, according to report

 Wojnarowski said Udoka will be disciplined "for an unspecified violation of organizational guidelines."

-Wojnarowski made clean on ESPN's "SportsCenter" that the discipline is coming from the Celtics, not the NBA.
+Wojnarowski made clear on ESPN's "SportsCenter" that the discipline is coming from the Celtics, not the NBA.

 "This is a Celtics matter, I'm told.
 This is not a league issue," Wojnarowski said.
 "This is an internal Boston look at Udoka and his violation of team guidelines."